EasyPost/easypost-csharp/README.md

 Library documentation can be found on the web at: <https://easypost.github.io/easypost-csharp> or locally on the [`gh-pages` branch](https://github.com/EasyPost/easypost-csharp/tree/gh-pages).

 Upgrading major versions of this project?
 Refer to the [Upgrade Guide](UPGRADE_GUIDE.md).

+## Support

+New features and bug fixes are released on the latest major release of this library.
+If you are on an older major release of this library, we recommend upgrading to the most recent release to take advantage of new features, bug fixes, and security patches.
+Older versions of this library will continue to work and be available as long as the API version they are tied to remains active; however, they will not receive updates and are considered EOL.

+For additional support, see our [org-wide support policy](https://github.com/EasyPost/.github/blob/main/SUPPORT.md).

 ## Development